Raam043/Projects/Tomcat Project 2 - CICD by jenkins.md

-# Application deploying on Tomcat using Tomcat manager role and user by Jenkins & Maven
+# Project :- Application deploying on Tomcat using Tomcat manager role and user by Jenkins & Maven (Deploying on Docker container) - 1 of 2

 ## 1. Release 2 Linux servers
 1 for Jenkins + Maven